Overview

 Eligibility

-• Enrolled in full-time, on-campus PhD programs in the Social Sciences Division, the Division of Computing, Data Science and Society, or in the professional schools at UC Berkeley.
+- Be enrolled in a full-time, on-campus PhD program in the Social Sciences Division, the Division of Computing, Data Science and Society, or a professional school at UC Berkeley.

 Funding